larse514/amazonian/README.md

 ## setup

+The following steps are required to configure your environment to be able to run amazonian

 **Step 1: _AWS IAM User_** <br />
 Amazonian leverages the AWS SDKs in order to build the necessary infrastructure to support your containers.
 This requires the environment with which amazonian is executed to be setup with appropriate IAM credentials and AWS configuration.
 AWS provides documentation here:
 [AWS docs](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) <br />